magneticio/vamp.io/content/documentation/installation/v1.0.0/dcos.md

 ### Install Vamp and dependencies

-* Open the Vamp Lifter UI:
-  * In the DC/OS UI, click the icon next to the vamp-ee-lifter service name to open the Vamp Lifter UI in a new window
+* In the DC/OS UI, click the icon next to the **vamp-ee-lifter** service name to open the Vamp Lifter UI in a new window
   ![](/images/screens/v100/dcos-vamp-lifteree.png)
 * Complete the Vamp EE Quick Start installation:
   ![](/images/screens/v100/lifteree-installer-deploy.png)